4-6 ACS and 8th AS execute air load operations for deployment readiness

-U.S. Air Force Airmen with the 8th Airlift Squadron and U.S. Army Soldiers with the 4th Squadron, 6th Air Cavalry Regiment work together during an air load operation at Yakima Airport, Washington, Feb.
+U.S. Air Force Airmen with the 8th Airlift Squadron and U.S. Army Soldiers with the 4th Squadron, 6th Air Cavalry Regiment stand behind a C-17 Globemaster III during an air load operation for deployment readiness at Yakima Airport, Washington, Feb.
 15, 2024.
-Joint trainings ensure Army and Air Force assets are operable for deployments regardless if the system or circumstances are different.
-Working with joint force partners ensures the 62d Airlift Wing can execute today’s global airlift mission anytime, anywhere.
+Joint trainings ensure that Army and Air Force assets are operable regardless if the system or circumstances are different.
+(U.S. Air Force photo by Senior Airman Colleen Anthony)

 |Date Taken: